HRH The Duke of Kent, KG, GCMG, GCVO, ADC

 The Royal Institution of Australia is governed by a the following council members:

-In the June 2011 Queen’s Birthday Honours, Peter was awarded a Member of the Order of Australia for service to education, to the financial services industry and to a range of arts, science and charitable organisations.
+In the June 2011 Queen’s Birthday Honours, Peter was awarded a Member of the Order of Australia for service to education, to the financial services industry and to a range of arts, science and charitable organisations and in 2017 was made a Fellow of the Australian Academy of Technology and Engineering (ATSE).
+He has also recently been awarded the Australian Academy of Science Medal for 2019.

 Professor Lyn Beazley AO is the Former Chief Scientist of Western Australia, Professor of Zoology at the University of Western Australia and the Sir Walter Murdoch Distinguished Professor of Science at Murdoch University.
 Professor Beazley built an internationally-renowned research team in Neuroscience that focused on recovery from brain damage.